An Energy-Based Prior for Generative Saliency: Introduction

 \section{Introduction}

-} \IEEEPARstart{S}{alient} object detection~\cite{wei2020f3net,wei2020label,fan2020bbs,Fu2020JLDCF,chen2018progressively,jing2020weakly} (SOD or visual saliency prediction) aims to highlight objects in images that attract attention more than the surrounding areas.
-Significant performance improvement in SOD has been achieved with the deep convolutional neural network revolution \cite{scrn_sal,wei2020f3net,ucnet_sal,fan2020bbs}.
-Given a set of training images along with their saliency annotations, conventional SOD models seek to learn a deterministic one-to-one mapping function from image domain to saliency domain, leading to point estimation techniques.

-We observe the one-to-one deterministic mapping mechanism makes the current framework unsuitable to explore the pixel-wise uncertainty \cite{kendall2017uncertainties} in predicting salient objects. \enquote{Uncertainty} \cite{kendall2017uncertainties} measures how confident the model is in the predictions.
-A one-to-one deterministic mapping model with no \enquote{Uncertainty} indicator is prone to being over-confident.
-Given an image, the saliency output is subjective \cite{ucnet_sal}, which heavily relies on human preference.
-In this case, a stochastic generative model is more natural to model the stochastic nature of labelling by individuals than a deterministic model in representing image saliency.
+} \IEEEPARstart{S}{alient} object detection~\cite{wei2020f3net,wei2020label,fan2020bbs,Fu2020JLDCF,chen2018progressively,jing2020weakly} (SOD), also known as visual saliency prediction, aims to highlight objects in images that attract more attention than their surrounding areas.
+With the emergence of deep convolutional neural networks, significant performance improvements have been achieved in the field of SOD \cite{scrn_sal,wei2020f3net,ucnet_sal,fan2020bbs}.
+Traditional SOD models aim to learn a deterministic one-to-one mapping function from the image domain to the saliency domain using a set of training images along with their saliency annotations.
+These approaches often lead to point estimation techniques.
+The one-to-one deterministic mapping mechanism employed in the current SOD frameworks makes them unsuitable for exploring the pixel-wise uncertainty in predicting salient objects~\cite{kendall2017uncertainties}.
+Uncertainty measures the level of confidence the model has in its predictions.
+Without an uncertainty indicator, a one-to-one deterministic mapping model is prone to being over-confident.
+Further, the saliency output of an image is subjective and heavily relies on human preference~\cite{ucnet_sal}.
+Therefore, compared with the deterministic model, a stochastic generative model is a more natural approach to model the stochastic nature of labeling by individuals and represent image saliency.